KwikKill/KwikKill/README.md

 I'm also volunteer dev and board member for "Night Fury", an association based on competitive video-games, old translator of "Mindustry" and a lot of other cool things 🥳<br>
 Among them, I've created [Rank Up lol](https://rankup.somi.blaisot.org/), a league of legends stats discord bot, feel free to check it out.

-If you want to contact me, my discord MP are opens : kwikkill !
+If you want to contact me, my discord MP are open : kwikkill !

 ## 🌐 Socials: